Sandra Drzymalska

 Sandra Drzymalska ([ˈsandra dʐɨˈmalska]; born 24 July 1993) is a Polish actress.

 Career

 She was awarded a master's degree in dramatic acting from the AST National Academy of Theatre Arts in Kraków in 2017.

 She played a minor role in the 2019 drama film Sole directed by Carlo Sironi.
+Drzymalska received Prix de l'expérimentation - Special Mention at Montréal Festival of New Cinema.
+Drzymalska received Special Mention for Interpretation at Bastia Italian Film Festival.

+Sole received European Discovery 2020 - Prix FIPRESCI at The 33rd European Film Awards.

-In 2021 she gained recognition for playing a student in the Netflix series Sexify.
+In 2021 Drzymalska gained recognition for playing a student in the Netflix series Sexify.
 In October, 2021 she appeared on the cover of Vogue Polska, the Polish edition of Vogue.
 She played Kasandra in Jerzy Skolimowski's 2022 film EO.
+The film premiered in competition at the Cannes Film Festival in May 2022, where it won the Jury Prize, tying with The Eight Mountains.
+EO received an Oscar nomination for Best International Feature Film at the 95th Academy Awards.
+She received Polish Academy Award for Best Actress nomination for her performance.